-When it comes to real-time strategy, the mobile marketplace has big shoes to fill.
-From Age of Empires to Command and Conquer and Starcraft, the frantic blend of actions-per-minute with grand strategy, the macro- and micro-management required to play this genre at peak performance has inspired many a gamer.
+When it comes to the RTS, the mobile marketplace has big shoes to fill.
+From Age of Empires to Command & Conquer (how about that Rivals, eh?), the frantic blend of actions-per-minute with grand strategy, the macro- and micro-management required to play this genre at peak performance has inspired many a gamer.

 The internet is great, but we don’t always have access to it.
 Here are some of the best strategy games you can play while offline.

-Here are the best RTS games for android, iPhone & iPad.
+Without further ado Here are the best RTS games for android, iPhone & iPad to play in 2019.

 Auralux: Constellations (Review)